6kenji/-Scores-Mngmnt.-/README.md

-# -Scores-Mngmnt.-
+# -Scores-Management.-
-Scores Mngmt.
-By KHALIDY IBRAIMO SAFAR
+Scores Management By KHALIDY IBRAIMO SAFAR

 This project was created by Khalidy Safar, using the C# programming language, and SQL Server for database management.